Idaho Nurse Aide Registry

 Nurse aides in the state of Idaho are regulated by the Idaho Department of Health and Welfare.
 Prometric has been assigned to administer the CNA examination.

-Individuals who wish to work as certified nurse aides in Idaho must be added to the Idaho Nurse Aide Registry.
+Individuals who wish to work as certified nurse aides in Idaho must be added to the Idaho CNA Registry.
 To this purpose, they must take the following route:

 - Complete a state-approved training program for nurse aides